 Professor of Information and Knowledge Management

-Head of Discipline, Information Management
+Deputy Head of Information Management

 Research projects with which she is currently involved include:

 - Visualisation of file structures at 3M using semantic technologies (with PhD student Gavin White and Dr Patrick Stacey)

 - Exploring digital inclusion initiatives in rural communities through the lens of Activity Theory (with PhD student Sharon Wagg and Dr Boyka Simeonova)